 Youth & Neighborhood Services

-The Youth & Neighborhood Services division serves under the direction of Captain Scott Russell and Executive Lieutenant Anthony DeMarco.
+The Youth & Neighborhood Services division serves under the direction of Captain Scott Russell.
 It is comprised of the Youth & Special Needs Services and Neighborhood Services sections.

-The Youth & Special Needs Services Section encompasses several different programs targeting the county's youth and special needs population: Juvenile Justice Team, Homeless Outreach Team, Crisis Intervention Team, Marine Cadets, Explorers and the Police Athletic League.
-For more information on these programs, contact Sergeant Edward Rafailovitc at 954.321.4167.
+The Youth & Special Needs Services Section encompasses several different programs targeting the County's youth and special needs population.
+These programs include the Juvenile Justice Team, Homeless Outreach Team, Crisis Intervention Team, Explorers, Explorer Cadets, and the Police Athletic League.
+For more information on these programs, please contact Sergeant Edward Rafailovitc at 954.321.4167.

-The Neighborhood Services Section is comprised of various units, which provide services directly related to local neighborhoods: Citizens on Patrol (COP), Crime Prevention Unit, Sheriff's Posse, Poll Deputy Unit, and Parking Enforcement.
-For more information on these programs, contact Sergeant Michael Naitello at 954.321.4102.
+The Neighborhood Services Section is comprised of various units, which provide services directly related to local neighborhoods.
+These programs include the Citizens on Patrol (COP) Unit, Crime Prevention Unit, Sheriff's Posse, and Parking Enforcement.
+For more information on these programs, please contact Sergeant Edward Rafailovitc at 954.321.4167.

 Want to get involved?